rabmach/debola/README.md

 	./restore.sh

-and there you go; easiest 13 minutes you will spend today with the biggest return, by miles.
+and there you go; a new Debian and Openbox setup and it's the easiest 13 minutes you will spend today with the biggest return, by miles.
 Have fun.

 ## Usage